Create imagery layers and add them to a web map

 Similarly, you'll apply SAVI to Corn Fields After Storm.

-• Under Result layer name, type SAVI After.
+• For Output name, type SAVI After.

-After some time, the new result layer appears in the Contents pane and on the map.
+After some time, the result layer appears in the Layers pane and on the map.
+Next, you'll compare the two SAVI layers.

-13. In the Contents pane, turn the SAVI After layer on and off to compare it to the SAVI Before layer.
+9. In the Contents pane, turn the SAVI After layer on and off to compare it to the SAVI Before layer.

 The two SAVI layers side by side